Casey Crawford: College statistics

-Professional
+Professional career

 After unsuccessful pre-season tryouts with various NBA Development League teams (Reno Bighorns, Sioux Falls Skyforce, Iowa Energy), Crawford was signed in November by the Coventry Crusaders of the English Basketball League Division 1 team.
 Crawford averaged 25.8 points, 10 rebounds, shot 41.9% from 3pt, 51.6% fg, 1.4 bpg, 2.0 apg, 95% FT for the season with the Crusaders.
 After nine games with the team, the Coventry Crusaders closed due to lack of funds from ownership.
 In May 2011, Crawford signed with the Canadian team Edmonton Energy.

 In August 2011, Crawford signed with the Japanese professional team Akita Northern Happinets of the bj league.
 In his first pre-season game, he tallied 30 points against the Chiba Jets.

 Publications

 Crawford's legal writings have been published twice (2014, 2015), with the University of Missouri-Kansas City Law School's Urban Lawyer and Law Review, respectively.